 When our former director, the poet Robert S. King, had a heart attack in September 2011, he was strongly encouraged to scale back considerably on his press activities and focus more on his own writing.
 This, combined with the lengthy economic downturn and finding out when all the dust settled that we were in a bit of a hole—well, let's just say it was the closest thing to a near-death experience FutureCycle Press has ever had.

 We announced late that year that we would be taking a hiatus from the rapidly approaching 2012 competition until we could stabilize the press and sort out how we could continue doing the level and calibre of work we had been doing before but with less involvement from one of the major partners.
 We identified what could be eliminated—the highly complex, coding-intensive, subject-to-crashing online poetry and flash fiction magazines—and archived all previously published work for continued access.
-We combined the poetry and flash fiction into one annual anthology, FutureCycle, to be published only in print-on-demand and ebook formats, with an eye to putting the two genres on par with each other.
+We first tried combining the poetry and flash fiction into one annual anthology, FutureCycle, to be published only in print-on-demand and ebook formats, with an eye to putting the two genres on par with each other.
 We simplified the web site in an effort to make it easier to maintain or migrate to a new server—we'd already had three of them fall apart on us, adding months of extra work to our load—and took a path of least resistance with our catalog.
 Finally, we began to restructure our core.

-The changes we have made are designed to maximize our resilience and ability to vet and publish great books while minimizing stress and chaos.
+The changes we made were designed to maximize our resilience and ability to vet and publish great books while minimizing stress and chaos.
 Time efficiency, stability, and a steadily growing catalog of top-notch books are now our main priorities.
 We'll still work too hard, but we'll spread it out over the year so we don't burn out.
 We've never cared about money, but we want always to know that we are in the black—both financially and time-wise—so we can offer to publish the books we fall in love with and take some chances on a few we wouldn't otherwise be able to.
 It’s what we live for.